-12.1 Copying, Renaming and Deleting Collections
+12.1 Copying, Packaging, Renaming and Deleting Collections

-You can create a copy of the currently open collection using Collection>Copy, you rename (and possibly move) the currently open collection using Collection>Move/Rename, and you delete the currently open collection using Collection>Delete.
-Note that view and section files associated with a deleted collection may have to be deleted manually.
+You can create a copy of the currently open collection using Collection > Copy, you rename (and possibly move) the currently open collection using Collection > Move/Rename, and you delete the currently open collection using Collection > Delete.
+If you are deleting old ODVGENERIC collections view and section files of the collection may have to be deleted manually.